So, pretty much, guys, I'm going to go ahead and pull up this Melly trial that's going right now.

 Correct.

-And if you the rest of the subscriber information also says it is a family plan with multiple lines.
+And if you, the rest of the subscriber information also says it is a family plan with multiple lines.

-Sorry, rate plan, family unlimited, two lines included.
+Great plan, family unlimited, two lines including.

-Uh, what is that subscriber information look like?
+What does that subscriber information look like?

 That comes back to his mother, Jamie King.